ome/www.openmicroscopy.org/_posts/2018-11-29-ometiffpyramid.md

 Once this work is completed, our next aims in terms of formats will be:

-*   continue the work on OME formats using new binary vessels also presente at the [2018 Users Meeting](https://downloads.openmicroscopy.org/presentations/2018/Users-Meeting/Workshops/NewFileFormats/).
+*   continue the work on OME formats using new binary vessels also presented at the [2018 Users Meeting](https://downloads.openmicroscopy.org/presentations/2018/Users-Meeting/Workshops/NewFileFormats/).
     Bio-Formats 6.0.0-m3 already includes a reader for the [Keller Lab Block](https://bitbucket.org/fernandoamat/keller-lab-block-filetype)